-CROS & PIRLS surveys will be available free of charge for Vitae member institutions with a BOS license to run during the 3 months from 1 March to 31 May 2015.
+The CROS and PIRLS online surveys will be open from 1 March to 31 May 2017 and both surveys are available free of charge for Vitae member institutions with a BOS license.

 Today at the Equality and Diversity Conference organised by Vitae, we have announced ten Actions to improve the equality and diversity for research staff...

 In the run up to the new highly anticipated edition of our Leadership in Action programme, this coming March, here are a few tips on developing you leadership potential…

 New survey explores careers of postdoctoral researchers

 From 1 January 2015, Vitae’s new membership subscription service will take effect.
 Over 100 UK organisations have already joined, and we look forward to an exciting year of innovation in support of researcher development.

 New campaign focuses on careers of research staff...